Debugging Clock

 The 555 Timer

-On the other hand, crystal oscillators, as the name suggests, use the mechanical resonance of a vibrating crystal to produce an electrical frequency.
+Compared to crystal oscillators, the 555 timer offers greater flexibility.
+Its circuitry makes it easy to manually adjust the clock speed.
+A crystal oscillator, as the name suggests, uses the mechanical resonance of a vibrating crystal to produce an electrical frequency.
 A single crystal oscillator is typically designed to generate a specific fundamental frequency determined by the physical properties of the crystal, such as its size, shape, and the way in which it is cut.
 It is possible for a crystal to support harmonics, which are integer multiples of its fundamental frequency.
 However, in the context of this breadboard CPU, the adaptability and control offered by the 555 timer are more convenient, especially for debugging and real-time modifications.

-Below is a Modularized schematic of the Texas Instruments LM_555 timer.
+Below is a modularized schematic of the Texas Instruments LM_555 timer.

 Implementation

-I’ve built two clocks for this project: a portable clock for debugging and a permanent clock for ongoing use. the permanent clock is described in the next post.
+I’ve built two clocks for this project: a portable clock for debugging and a permanent clock for ongoing use.
+The permanent clock is described in the next post.

 The difference between my clock and the SAP-1’s is the use of NAND logic for the astable-monostable output switching instead of AND logic.